Login

 Thermostat

-In this mode the boiler will not be very "smart" but just maintain a temperature of 40°C with a periodical heating up to 60°C to kill Legionella.
+In this mode the hot water manager will not be very "smart" but just maintain a temperature of 40°C with a periodical heating up to 60°C to kill Legionella.
 This mode is intended to be used when connected to shore power.
-If you would leave the program on "automatic mode" it would become very greedy due to all the apparent "free" energy and boost the boiler up to the upper limit (80°C) just to be able to surprise you the next day with hot water while it is cloudy all day long.
+If you would leave the program on "automatic mode" it would become very greedy due to all the apparent "free" energy and boost the boiler up to the upper limit (80°C) just to be able to surprise you the next day with still hot water when no "free" hot water would be available anymore.

 Freeze prevention